 The impacts of subsurface drainage on water quality can be both positive and negative.
 Because subsurface drainage reduces surface runoff, sediment and nutrient losses from surface runoff are also reduced.
-Sediment loss reductions range from 16% to 65%, and losses of phosphorous may be reduced up to 45% (Zucker and Brown, 1998).
-However, subsurface drainage can increase nitrate export.
-Nitrate losses from subsurface drainage vary widely, but concentrations of nitrate in drainage water frequently exceed the drinking water standard and may lead to local or regional water quality problems.
+Sediment loss reductions range from 16 to 65%, and losses of phosphorous may be reduced up to 45% (Zucker and Brown 1998).
+However, subsurface drainage can increase nitrate transport.
+Nitrate losses from subsurface drainage vary widely, but concentrations of nitrate in drainage water frequently exceed the drinking water standard.